blackawa/micropress/spec/01_functionality_requirements.md

 - publish articles
 - withdraw articles
+- view all drafts
-- view all drafts and articles
+- view all articles
-- set future date as published date
-- review drafts
+- search drafts and articles
+- reserve publishment
 - change their own account information

 ## For Editors